How to Pay off Student Loans Fast, No Matter How Much Money You Make

 There’s no easier way to have more money to put toward debt than making more of it.
 Don’t be discouraged if you have limited spare time, are confined to your home or think you have no profitable skills to offer — trust us, there are a ton of ways to make extra money.

-Some of our favorites are freelance bookkeeping, dog-sitting, selling your stuff, delivering food orders and renting out a spare room for storage space.
+Some of our favorites are freelance bookkeeping, dog-sitting, selling your stuff, and delivering food orders.
 If you increase your monthly income, you’ll also increase how much you can put toward your student loan debt.

 9. Cut Your Expenses